ibm-cloud-docs/citrix-netscaler-vpx/hsm-order-certificate.md

 If you are running multiple domains, an SSL certificate can be purchased for each domain.

-For more information about SSL certificates refer to the following {{site.data.keyword.cloud_notm}} articles:
+For more information about SSL certificates, refer to the following {{site.data.keyword.cloud_notm}} articles:

 * [About SSL certificates](/docs/ssl-certificates?topic=ssl-certificates-about-ssl-certificates)
 * [Introduction to SSL technology](/docs/ssl-certificates?topic=ssl-certificates-introduction-to-ssl-technology)